rpspringuel/cluster/README.md

 ## Compatibility

-This package is compatible with both the Python 2.7 and 3.7 series.
-Python 2.7 support will cease with Python 2.7's end of life (January 1, 2020).
+This package is compatible with the Python 3.7 series.
 The Python 3.7 version should be compatible with other versions of Python 3.x, but this has not been tested.

+The most recent version which is compatible with Python 2.7 is available on the python27 branch.
+As Python 2.7 support will ceased with Python 2.7's end of life (January 1, 2020), this version is unsupported.

 ## Dependencies